patwdj/prolog-and-haskell/README.md

-# prolog-projects
+# prolog-and-haskell
-Prolog project and assignments completed as part of Declarative Programming Subject
+Prolog and Haskell projects and assignments completed as part of Declarative Programming Subject